3rd Punjab Assembly: Reorganisation of Punjab

 1965-66 was proved the last phase of the Punjabi Suba Agitation by Shiromani Akali Dal.
 The period for receiving memoranda from the various parties and individuals was set from October to 5 November 1965.
 Preliminary discussions were held from 26 November to 25 December 1965.
 On 10 January 1966, the SGPC’s general secretary Lachhman Singh Gill and executive member Rawel Singh met the committee and presented the case for a Punjabi-speaking state.
 On the 27th, Giani Kartar Singh and Harcharan Singh Brar appeared in the Punjab legislature on behalf of Congress, also arguing in favor of it.
 Of the memoranda submitted to the committee, nearly 2,200 supported the Punjabi Suba and 903 opposing.
 Hukam Singh was thus able to secure string support from the assembled committee for its creation.
 In reaction to the committee's recommendation to the central government of a state with Punjabi as its official language on 9 March 1966, there were strikes, arson and murder, including 3 Congressmen burnt alive in Panipat, including an old associate of Bhagat Singh, generally believed to have been orchestrated by the Jan Sangh, who still opposed the Punjabi Suba.

 The Parliamentary Committee's report was handed in on 15 March 1966; the Congress Working Committee had already adopted a motion on the 6th recommending the government to carve out a Punjabi-speaking state out of the erstwhile East Punjab state.
 The report was made public on 18 March, and the demand was conceded on 23 April, with a commission appointed on 17 April to demarcate the new states of Punjab and Haryana, and transferring certain areas to Himachal Pradesh.

 To initiate and finish the smooth reorganisation of Punjab on the basis of Punjabi language, Central Congress Leadership directed Ram Kishan to resign and he did the same and on 5 July 1966 Punjab assembly suspended and President's rule was imposed till 1 November 1966.

 The Punjab Reorganisation Act, 1966 was passed on 18 September in the Lok Sabha, and on 1 November 1966, a Punjabi-speaking state became a reality.

 Gurmukh Singh Musafir

 President's rule was revoked on 1 November 1966 after the Reorganisation of Punjab.
 The sitting strength of the Assembly decreased to less than 100 after 54 Legislators became the member of newly created Haryana Legislative Assembly.

-In Punjab, Congress was in majority and with the reorganisation of Punjab it was obvious that a shift had made in Punjab from Hindu to a Sikh chief minister.
-Thus Congress was in search of a non controversial person, a Sikh, who may be Secular in views and acceptable to both the Hindus and Sikhs.
-Thr Congress also wanted that the Chief Minister should be acceptable to Akali Dal also.
+In Punjab, Congress was in majority and, with the reorganisation of Punjab, it was obvious that a shift had made in Punjab from Hindu to a Sikh chief minister.
+Thus Congress was in search of a non-controversial person, a Sikh, who may be secular in views and acceptable to both the Hindus and Sikhs.
+Congress also wanted the Chief Minister to be acceptable to Akali Dal.
 Therefore, Congress Party elected Giani Gurmukh Singh Musafir, who once served as Jathedar of Akal Takht, as Chief Minister of Punjab.
-He served this post till the next election in 1967.
+He served this post until the next election in 1967.